IMPORTANT REMINDERS

 To recap – 1 x 70L bag which you will only have access to at the overnight accommodation (15kg max), 1 x 35L will be transported to the pit stops during the day for you and your race bag.

-2 – Please avoid the temptation to overpack.
-3 days worth of activity kit should not take up too much room, and you really do not need a lot more than that.
-If you’re bags are any larger than outlined above, you have too much stuff.
+2. Please avoid the temptation to overpack.
+3 days' worth of activity kit should not take up too much room, and you really do not need a lot more than that.
+If your bags are any larger than outlined above, you have too much stuff.

 OUT ON THE ROUTE